learn-co-curriculum/cssi-prework-jquery-intro/README.md

 When you add a script tag that links your page to the jQuery libray, you can now use jQuery methods locally, including the select `$()` and `.text()` methods that we saw in the Twitter example.

+## Summary

-jQuery takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.
+jQuery takes common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.
+We'll dive deeper into using jQuery in the next few lessons.